Health and Travel Alerts Learn More Left arrow

 If snorkeling is on your agenda in Aruba, head to De Palm Island, a private island resort just off the mainland.
 While the island resort offers everything from a tropical restaurant to waterslides, the highlight here is the reef just offshore.

 It’s crystal clear and has a shallow slope, so first-time snorkelers can see fish in water less than three feet deep.
 You can snorkel on your own or join along on one of the resort staff’s complimentary daily tours.
-Snorkeling in Aruba is not complete without seeing the famously colorful parrotfish, and you can spot them on the reef around De Palm.
+A visit to Aruba is not complete without seeing the famously colorful parrotfish, and you can spot them on the reef around De Palm.

 Bonaire National Marine Park, Bonaire